dashpay/dips/dip-tx-sighash-algorithm.md

 ## Specification

-The maximum transaction version is bumped to `4` and the proposed algorithm must be applied only to transactions with this new version.
+A new sighash type will be added `SIGHASH_DIP0143` and the proposed algorithm must be applied only to individual transaction inputs that contains it.
 The algorithm consists in computing the signature hash of a transaction as the double SHA256 of the serialization of:

 1. nVersion of the transaction (2-byte integer)
 2. nType of the transaction (2-byte integer)